clintonhalpin/search_with_machine_learning_course/README.md

-# Welcome to Search with Machine Learning
+# Welcome to Search with ML

 Search with Machine Learning is a four week class taught by Grant Ingersoll and Daniel Tunkelang and is focused on helping students quickly get up to speed on search best practices by first teaching the basics of search and then extending those basics with machine learning.